1npo/savvit/README.md

 #savvit
-This is the script running on the website http://savvit.co.
-It's made available under the MIT license.
+This is a script that exports a reddit user's 'saved' pages to an html file that can me imported to a webbrowser as bookmarks.